 Student Term-Time Work Expectation

-Due to the unique conditions students will be studying under next semester, all students receiving aid (regardless of whether they are learning on-campus or off) will also have their term-time work expectation for the fall (normally $1,750 per semester) reduced to $0 and replaced with Harvard grant.
-Returning students will see this reflected in the financial aid decisions released by July 17, and incoming students will have their financial aid packages adjusted in the coming weeks.
-While financial aid packages will show a work expectation of $0 for both semesters, this decision is currently for the fall term.
-This policy is subject to change for the spring term if the public health situation improves and more student work opportunities become available.
+Due to the unique conditions students will be studying under during 2020-21, all students receiving aid (regardless of whether they are learning on-campus or off) have had their term-time work expectation for the year (normally $1,750 per semester) reduced to $0 and replaced with Harvard grant.

 What Do I Need to Do?